 “Picasso marked the end of a historical process that had begun in the mid-18th century.
-At that time, writers on aesthetics, thinkers such as Denis Diderot or [and] Gotthold Ephraim Lessing, had scrutinized and re-defined the meaning and function of painting.
+At that time, writers on aesthetics, thinkers such as Denis Diderot or Gotthold Ephraim Lessing, had scrutinized and re-defined the meaning and function of painting.
 Since the Renaissance, art had been of a functional, content-oriented nature, serving to convey messages in visual form.
 The imitation of Nature and the illusionistic reproduction of the appearance of things was a way of making the world comprehensible.
 Paintings could tell stories by showing narrative actions, representing emotions and expressing the movements of the soul.
-The dichotomy between given reality and imitation produced numerous possible ways of communication.”
+The dichotomy between given reality and imitation produced numerous possible ways of communication.

 “In the 18th century this changed significantly.
 The frontiers of painting were defined anew and it was stripped of its narrative side; now it could only represent.
 It was not long before the representational function of painting was questioned too, since it was essentially an illusionist process.
-The philosophy of Kant, Hegel and Schopenhauer prompted a recognition of the absolute aesthetic impact and the autonomous status of draughtsmanship and colour.”
+The philosophy of Kant, Hegel and Schopenhauer prompted a recognition of the absolute aesthetic impact and the autonomous status of draughtsmanship and colour.

 “This was a fundamental change.
 Where once content and form, message and image had needed to harmonize, now form became dominant, and indeed became the content.
 If ways of seeing, conceptualization, and cognition were to be considered inseparable, then the cognitive content of painting must logically enough be purely a matter of how the observer looked at it.
 Inevitably, once this view gained ground, painting would tend to lose its mimetic character and become detached from the things which it claimed to represent.
-French 19th-century art and the post-Romantic northern Europe underwent a parallel move toward greater abstraction.”
+French 19th-century art and the post-Romantic northern Europe underwent a parallel move toward greater abstraction.”[i]

 “Matisse and all the others saw the twentieth century with their eyes but they saw the reality of the nineteenth century.
-Picasso was the only one in painting who saw the twentieth century with his eyes and saw its reality, and consequently his struggle was terrifying, terrifying, for himself and for others, because he had nothing to help him, the past did not help him, nor the present, he had to do it all alone.
+Picasso was the only one in painting who saw the twentieth century with his eyes and saw its reality, and consequently his struggle was terrifying, terrifying for himself and for others, because he had nothing to help him, the past did not help him, nor the present, he had to do it all alone.
 [The] twentieth century is a time when everything cracks, where everything is destroyed, everything isolates itself.”[ii]

-Both Stein and Picasso were simply feeling the unsustainable nature of P-B which, of course did not begin with the 20th century but had always been the case with an unconscious humanity.
+Both Stein and Picasso were simply feeling the unsustainable nature of P-B which, of course, did not begin with the 20th century but had always been the case with an unconscious humanity.
 Awareness of the fear-driven fragmentation of reality bubbles to the surface in the works of artists because they are involved in an intuition-driven self-expression.
 In this way art is often prophetic in warning of the unfolding disaster that is P-B.

 Picasso was a self-made billionaires.
 He is said to have been the most potent force in modern art during the half century from 1900-1950.
 Like Salvador Dali, Picasso was very good at self-promotion playing the “bad boy” in his private life.
-Maybe his admirers wanted to vicariously express their shadows through him being unable to act out their own repressed shadow-content themselves
+Maybe his admirers wanted to vicariously express their shadows through him being unable to act out their own repressed shadow-content themselves.

-Albert Elsen helps us to understand the significance of the career of Pablo Picasso.
-“No major artist had ever worked in so many media or styles at the same time nor seen his art undergo so many and such radical changes over so long a period.”
+Historian Albert Elsen helps us to understand the significance of the career of Pablo Picasso.
+“No major artist had ever worked in so many media or styles at the same time nor seen his art undergo so many and such radical changes over so long a period.”[iv]
 In Elsen’s book covering the entire history of Western art, only Michelangelo, Rembrandt and Picasso had entire chapters devoted to them.

 Many in the art world took a long time before they could appreciate or understand the art of Picasso.
 His work might have looked primitive and unskilled at first and, of course, in a way it was meant to look that way.
 “Picasso felt that as a child he could draw like Raphael, as an adult, he consciously tried on occasion to recapture the open, naïve vision of the child.”[v]

 “With Einstein, Darwin, Freud and Marx, Picasso was one of the five most influential thinkers in modern history.
 His art contributed to the claims of artistic truth.
-His words of 1937 are a fitting epitaph: ‘My whole life has been a struggle against reaction and the death of art.’”
+His words of 1937 are a fitting epitaph: ‘My whole life has been a struggle against reaction and the death of art.’”[vi]

 Find a much more in-depth discussion in books by Roy Charles Henry.